The True Roots of Racism: Child Abuse and Neglect

-As a child, your parents really scare you when they spit out the words “s***” “n***” and “k***.”
+As a child, your parents really scare you when they spit out whatever nasty words they may have used to describe people who are of different races or creeds.
 You get afraid of these people, and because they don’t look nor talk like you they are very easy to spot.
 The working class white people’s current anger is the flip side of genuine fear.
 A fear you were taught before you could form words.

 Neglect and abuse are passed down like a family heirloom and often go side by side.
 Parents will often go from one to the other as the day goes on.

 As a trained therapist I believe you could provide much value by teaching people with this much hate how to break the chain of hate by raising their children with attention and love.

 Truth be told, I felt somewhat stunned as I read this comment.
 Even I, a psychologist and therapist, can lose track of what I know, with every fiber of my being, is a fundamental truth.

 Yes, anger is the flip-side of fear.

 Yes.
 The way we treat our children shapes our world.

 Yes.
 Of course.
 Childhood neglect and abuse are the root causes of anger, racism, and hate.

 Anger is a fascinating emotion in many ways.
 It flows like water, touching and affecting all who are near it.
 One important way that anger differs from other emotions is that it always seeks a target.

 Anger is not satisfied floating freely, like sadness or other forms of pain.
 Anger is built into us as a self-protective measure, so it naturally needs to be directed at someone or something.